alex3rq/dndsrd5.2.1_markdown/src/10_MagicItems.md

 An enclosed creature can take a Utilize action to push against the sphere's wall, moving the sphere up to half the creature's Speed.
 The sphere can be picked up, and its magic causes it to weigh only 1 pound, regardless of the weight of creatures inside.

+#### Bead of Nourishment

+*Wondrous Item, Common*

+This flavorless, gelatinous bead dissolves on your tongue and provides as much nourishment as 1 day of Rations.

 #### Belt of Dwarvenkind

 *Wondrous Item, Rare (Requires Attunement)* While wearing this belt, you gain the following benefits: